 Finally, the applicant needs to find a sponsoring real estate broker.
 With the help of the sponsoring broker, the applicant can apply for an active real estate sales agent license by submitting a Sales Agent Sponsorship Form to the commission.

 If the application is accepted, the commission will issue an active real estate sales agent license entitling the license holder to practice real estate under the sponsorship of the real estate broker.

 The applicant cannot authorize any real estate services until the commission has issued an active license.

-Visit celi-edu.com, for the hassle free process of obtaining a real estate sales agent license and success in your career.
+Get started today in obtaining a real estate sales agent license and begin to have success in your new career.